ebook

 The Digital Signatures for PDF documents eBook has been one of our most popular downloads since it was written.
 Although many of the principles and concepts remain the same, iText itself has changed a great deal over the years.

 The code snippets included in the eBook were accompanied by complete examples which we made available on our website.
-As these examples were originally written for iText 5, they have been completely updated and rewritten for the latest versions of iText 7.
-This meant significant changes in some cases, and some examples were no longer applicable to iText 7.
+As these examples were originally written for iText 5, they have been completely updated and rewritten for the latest versions of iText Core.
+This meant significant changes in some cases, and some examples were no longer applicable to iText Core versions 7 and later.

 This addendum links to pages with updated Java and .NET (C#) examples for each chapter of the eBook, and the table below notes the name of the example and which chapter the code example corresponds to: